Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 categories: main
 comments: true
 ---
-> Source code for this article can be found at [Github](https://github.com/Kleinendorst/supervisionexample).
+> Source code for this article can be found on [Github](https://github.com/Kleinendorst/supervisionexample).

 In this article we’ll discuss the supervision strategy concept.
 We’ll discover the different kinds of supervision strategies and how they make your actors more fault resilient.